evilsoft/crocks/src/First/README.md

 a `Maybe` instance, it takes a value as its argument.
 When run on an [`empty`](#empty) instance, the provided default will be returned.
-If `option` is run on a non-empty instance however, the wrapped value will be extracted not only from the `Last` but also from the underlying `Just`.
+If `option` is run on a non-empty instance however, the wrapped value will be extracted not only from the `First` but also from the underlying `Just`.

 If the underlying `Maybe` is desired, the [`valueOf`](#valueof) method can be used and will return the `Maybe` instead.